-The European Commission has been hard at work pushing out policies and guidelines to address the few remaining issues in its move towards a truly unified and digital Single Market.
+The European Commission has been hard at work pushing out policies and directives to address the few remaining issues in its move toward a truly unified and digital Single Market.

 A key constituent of that market is the public sector which directly contributes over €3.5 trillion to the economy, in addition to its social and regulatory impact.
 It should come as no surprise then that the operational harmonization of the various public sector agencies and organizations spread across the various member states is considered instrumental in achieving the goals of the Single Market.

 This harmonization of the public sector is based on a few key principles and digital enablers.
-Here is a brief look at a few of the main ones.
+Here is a brief overview of some of the major ones.

 eInvoicing is not something that is entirely new to businesses in the EU.
 Companies have already been using it to greatly improve their working capital cycles while also saving on the costs associated with manually handling non-electronic invoices.
 However, the challenge with the current system is the inconsistency caused by a wide diversity in formats as well as national rules related to eInvoicing.
-The European Committee for Standardization hopes to remove all these barriers and speed up the invoicing process for consumers, businesses and the public sector service providers.
+The European Committee for Standardization intends to eliminate these obstacles and accelerate the billing procedure for consumers, enterprises, and public sector service providers.

-eDelivery is another key component of the European Union’s digital strategy.
-It uses a distributed network of nodes for secure and fast communication between public administrators, businesses and citizens. eDelivery provides the technical specifications that will eventually enable seamless, cross-border and inter-agency sharing of data and information in public fields such as law enforcement, consumer protection, procurement and so on.
+eDelivery is another essential component of the European Union’s digital strategy.
+It uses a distributed network of nodes to facilitate secure and fast communication between public administrators, businesses, and citizens. eDelivery provides the technical specifications that will enable seamless, cross-border, and inter-agency sharing of data and information in public domain such as law enforcement, consumer protection, procurement, etc.

 eProcurement is more than just having an online portal for public sector procurement tenders.
-The intent is to modify the whole process by making it easier, faster, more transparent and cost effective.
-Public sector purchasing bodies are to move to a fully electronic means for posting and awarding tenders and electronic submission of tenders would also become mandatory by 2018.
+The goal is to make the entire procedure simpler, quicker, more transparent, and more cost-effective.
+Public sector purchasing bodies are to move to a fully electronic means for posting and awarding tenders, and electronic submission of tenders will also become mandatory by 2018.
 This would further enhance cross-border and inter-organizational interoperability.

 eIDAS provides identification, authentication and trust services for all sorts of transactions performed on the digital landscape.
-Although electronic identification has been in use before, eIDAS provides for a system that is harmonized for use across all the member states of the EU while ensuring the highest security standards.
-It is a key enabler for most of the other policy initiatives as it provides the basis for the transaction level security that is critical for these applications.
+Although electronic identification has been in use before, eIDAS provides a system that is harmonized for use across all the member states of the EU while ensuring the highest security standards.
+It is a significant enabler for most other policy initiatives as it provides the basis for the critical transaction-level security for these applications.